The heart and soul of Northwestern

 Starting with their first-year seminars, Weinberg students develop first-rate writing, thinking, and discussion skills.
 Faculty members are actively involved in teaching both undergraduate and graduate students in a variety of forms, from large courses to small seminars, mentorship opportunities in studios to hands-on research in laboratories.
 Many academic programs are interdisciplinary, bringing together experts from different departments to advance shared intellectual interests.

 Northwestern's Evanston campus stretches for a mile along Lake Michigan and is located just 12 miles from Chicago's Loop.
-Northwestern's campus has beaches, tennis courts, a sailing club, a large indoor sports and aquatics center.
-Northwestern is a member of the Big Ten Conference, its only private university.
+Northwestern's campus has beaches, tennis courts, a sailing club, and a large indoor sports and aquatics center.
+Northwestern belongs to the Big Ten Conference and is its only private university member.
 The University Library holds more than 4.6 million volumes, as well as several renowned special collections.
 Campus events include sporting events, concerts, recitals, exhibits, and more.

 Diversity at Weinberg College

 Weinberg College is strongly committed to increasing the diversity of its student body, faculty, and staff to better reflect the diversity of American society.
 The College welcomes international students and faculty, whose presence strengthens our community’s knowledge of and openness to the world.
 The University Diversity Council works to address a wide range of diversity- and inclusion-related issues.
 Within the College, the diversity of human experience is represented in the curricula of many departments and programs and in the independent research projects pursued by students with their faculty mentors.